Design Talk: Bad brands, aesthetics vs function, and more!

 Brent: I like to work with palettes that use bright colours.
 They look great, command attention, and are easy to work with.
 It can be challenging to make something stand out with colours that are dull or boring.
 I’m not a fan of using traditional complementary pairings like blue and orange.
 They’re an easy solution that robs your brand of a unique colour palette.
 Try experimenting with unconventional colour combinations to help your brand stand out and give it a sense of individuality.
 If your brand colour is blue, try using colours like purple, teal, or yellow as a pairing.
-Having an extended colour palette also gives you more opportunity to be creative with your designs.
+Having an extended colour palette also gives you more opportunities to be creative with your designs.

 4. Name a brand whose design you’re really into right now

 Grace: I often find myself looking for inspiration on Zendesk’s website.
 I like how they designed their brand in a way that it’s consistent without being boring.
 Instead of continuously using the same design elements, they use 3 unique imagery styles – geometric icons, Saul Bass-inspired illustrations, and colourful photography.
 While these styles don’t sound like they’d go together, Zendesk has combined them in a way that just works.

 Brent: To be honest, there’s nothing really grabbing my attention lately.
 I’m finding that many rebrands are following the trend of simplifying their current brand, rather than creating something completely new.
 I will say Reebok – who took a risk and completely changed their look a few years back – has stood out to me while playing sports.
 I feel like I see it more now than I did before.
 They’ve gone from being the shoe brand your dad would wear, to an edgier look and feel that appeals to a younger generation.
 I like it when brands take a risk and try something new.

-5. Name a company who’s branding you would love the opportunity to redesign – what would you do with it?
+5. Name a company whose branding you would love the opportunity to redesign – what would you do with it?